 Microphone does not work

 Here, you may discover that Cortana refuses to hear you.
 You may find that plugging an external microphone into the computer or using a headset works better.
-Try the above-mentioned solutions.
+Try the solutions mentioned above.

 How to do all the above?
 Microsoft has also laid down detailed instructions on that!